ADI-Academy/Exercises/forms/README.md

     <!-- CUSTOM LINKS TO CSS AND JAVASCRIPT GO HERE -->
     {% endblock %}
     ```
-6. We can also add a special block tag aronud our navigation bar.
+6. We can also add a special block tag around our navigation bar.
   ```html
   {% block navbar %}
     <div class="navbar navbar-inverse" role="navigation">